A Blanket Over Us — 5 poems by Julia Travers

 I think listening to myself is a powerful process in all areas of my life — certainly in my creative expression.

 8 If you were to meet a person who seriously wants to do work in your field — someone who admires and resonates with the type of work you do, and they clearly have real talent — and they asked you for some general advice, what would that be?

 9 Do you have a current question or preoccupation that you could share with us?

-Finding a healthy balance between rest and action, surrender and motivation is hard — sometimes.
+Sometimes it’s hard to find a healthy balance between rest and action and surrender and motivation.

 10 What does the term ‘wild culture’ mean to you?